 The focal point of these unique fisheries are the South Fork of the Flathead River and its tributaries.
 This remote river drains much of the "Bob" and is home to the largest genetically pure native trout population in Montana.
 The South Fork is also one of the few places in Montana where the threatened bull trout may be directly targeted by anglers.
 While bull trout numbers in other fisheries are low where they must compete with non native trout species, they are still healthy and robust in the South Fork.
 These large predatory trout are eager to hunt well placed over-sized streamers.
 The South Fork drainage is the largest stronghold of these native Char in the Lower 48 states.
 These lunkers act like an anadromous species, migrating upstream every July from Hungry Horse Reservoir.
 Bull trout are frequently caught in excess of 20" and specimens up to 30" are possible.
 Legal fishing season for bull trout usually closes on July 31.
 Many of the cutthroat also run out of the massive Hungry Horse Reservoir to the north producing surprisingly sizable fish mostly in the 12-18" range with a few over 20".

-We offer a 7 day adventure that takes you into the best westslope cutthroat and bull trout river in the country, the beautiful, remote South Fork of the Flathead.
+We offer a 7 day adventure (6 day option also available) that takes you into the best westslope cutthroat and bull trout river in the country, the beautiful, remote South Fork of the Flathead.
 This river cuts through the middle of the Bob Marshall Wilderness, offering unbelievable dry fly fishing for cutthroat, and streamer fishing for bull trout.
 Anglers will fly into Kalispell and drive or get shuttled to the Wilderness Lodge near the Spotted Bear trailhead (or stay the night in a local hotel and drive to the trailhead early the next morning).
 The first two days of your trip will be spent travelling on horseback to get to the upper reaches of the river.
 These first two days are mostly riding days but you will have the chance to fish near the camps in the evenings and mornings while camp is being setup or taken down.
 The third day of the trip will be spent wade fishing the upper reaches of the South Fork as the gear team transitions gear from the horse pack to floating portion of the trip.
-The remaining three days of your trip will be enjoyed travelling down river in rafts, enjoying both guided wade and float fishing, great meals on the river, and comfortable backcountry accommodations.
+The remaining three and a half days of your trip will be enjoyed travelling down river in rafts, enjoying both guided wade and float fishing, great meals on the river, and comfortable backcountry accommodations.
 All camping and fishing equipment is provided.

 Because the South Fork lies within the Bob Marshall Wilderness, special regulations and permits apply.
 There are only a few commercial Outfitting Permits on the river, and we are one of them.